-In this tutorial I will teach you how using Adobe Photoshop you can create balloons to decorate your site of web page for a special event.
+In this tutorial, I will teach you how using Adobe Photoshop you can create balloons to decorate your site web page for a special event.

 Step1: Setting up workspace.